A 1960s room goes bad when everything shouts.

 What to Keep From an Original 1960s Interior

-Some original 1960s interiors have useful pieces hiding under tired finishes: wood built-ins, brick fireplaces, simple stair railings, original tile, flat-panel cabinet doors, long windows, pocket doors, ceiling beams, and room proportions that still work.
+Do not tear everything out just because it looks old.
+A lot of original 1960s interiors are hiding useful pieces under tired finishes — wood built-ins, brick fireplaces, simple stair railings, original tile, flat-panel cabinet doors, long windows, pocket doors, ceiling beams, and room proportions that still work.
+Keep the pieces that hold the room up.

-Remove or repair what fails: worn carpet, damaged paneling, poor lighting, unsafe wiring, bad ventilation, stained ceilings, broken tile, swollen cabinets, failing floors, or finishes that trap the room in darkness.
+Then remove or repair what is actually failing: worn carpet, damaged paneling, poor lighting, unsafe wiring, bad ventilation, stained ceilings, broken tile, swollen cabinets, failing floors, or any finish that traps the room in the dark.
+For the architecture side of the decade, use 1960s house style.
+If decorating is turning into remodeling, read 1960s house renovation before demolition starts.

 Kitchen and Dining Rooms Need Restraint